 3 new breeds are ready to run with Westminster dog show pack

-The dogs are among three new breeds... .
-Rodney, 7, an American Hairless Terrier breed owned by Virginia's Sue Medhurst, is shown at a news conference, Monday Jan.
+Candy, 2, left, Rodney, 7, center, and Johnny, 2, three American Hairless Terrier breeds owned by Virginia's Sue Medhurst are shown at a news conference, Monday Jan.
 30, 2017, in New York.
+The dogs are among three new breeds competing in the Westminster Kennel Club Dog Show at Madison Square Garden.

 Add your comments below